 Symptoms are typically characterized by straining, fullness or discomfort in the left lower quadrant, and/or bloating.
 These symptoms usually will not resolve spontaneously.
 Increased fiber intake and bulk laxatives may worsen the condition.
 Cessation of the causal agent is curative, but when this is not possible, use of prescription stimulant laxatives is the mainstay of treatment.

-If untreated, patients with drug-induced constipation can develop sequela of chronic constipation, including overflow incontinence (of liquid stool), hemorrhoids, diverticulosis, anal fissures, rectal prolapse, fecal impaction, stercoral ulcers, and rarely bowel perforation.
+If untreated, patients with drug-induced constipation can develop sequelae of chronic constipation, including overflow incontinence (of liquid stool), hemorrhoids, diverticulosis, anal fissures, rectal prolapse, fecal impaction, stercoral ulcers, and rarely bowel perforation.

 K59.09 – Other constipation